Axiomatic foundation of quantum measurements and survival effect: Axiomatics of quantum measurement theory

-Eq. (\ref{20}) means that ${\rm w}_{\alpha\beta}(T)=0$ when $\alpha\neq \beta$.
 Two observables are called compatible if the measurement one of them does not affect on the prediction of the measurement of the other observable.
-The Postulates formulated in this section lead also to well-known assertion for nondegenerate observables:
+The Postulates formulated in this section lead also to well-known assertion for non-degenerate observables: The observables ${\cal A}$ and ${\cal B}$ are compatible if and only if the operators ${\cal A}$ and ${\cal B}$ commute.